-You must obtain Prior Authorization from BCBSTX as soon as the possibility of a transplant arises (and before the time a pre-transplantation evaluation is performed at a transplant center).
+You must obtain Prior Authorization from BCBSTX for transplant services as soon as the possibility of a transplant arises (and before the time a pre-transplantation evaluation is performed at a transplant center).
 For Non-Network Benefits, if Prior Authorization BCBSTX is not obtained, Benefits for an Inpatient Stay will be subject to an Additional Deductible of \$200.
+For more information about when a provider is exempt from obtaining a Prior Authorization, refer to Section 4, Prior Authorization.